Diazepam/Valium Detox & Rehab

 Although Diazepam is orally ingested many chronic addicts snort or inject the drug.
 Snorting or injecting Diazepam increases tolerance to the drug and allows users to achieve a state of euphoria.

 In order to treat Diazepam addiction, Cassiobury Court offers a comprehensive 28-day detoxification and rehabilitation programme.
 Our rehabilitation programme requires clients to move into our Watford centre for the duration of their treatment.

 During detox, clients receive 24/7 medical attention.
 A team of medical practitioners observe clients until withdrawal symptoms cease.
 Diazepam withdrawal symptoms last for around 7-10 days depending on the severity of addiction.
 Chronic long term Diazepam users are offered a tapered detox regime.
 This means dosages are cut gradually rather than all at once.
 Tapered detox means many clients reach their rehabilitation goals without experiencing severe discomfort.

 Treating emotional causes of addiction

-Once withdrawal symptoms reduce patients may attend therapy and counselling sessions.
+Once withdrawal symptoms reduce clients may attend therapy and counselling sessions.
 The aim of rehabilitation shifts to treating underlying emotional causes of Diazepam addition.
 Common therapy methods employed at Cassiobury Court include cognitive behavioural therapy, acceptance and commitment therapy and dialectical behavioural therapy.

 Aftercare and relapse prevention

 Once therapy sessions conclude a tailored relapse prevention and aftercare plan is drawn up.
-We encourage patients to attend Narcotics Anonymous groups in their local area.
+We encourage clients to attend Narcotics Anonymous groups in their local area.
 A twelve-month aftercare programme is provided free of charge.
 Aftercare sessions take place every Saturday afternoon at our rehabilitation centre in North London.